zenorocha/liferay-learn/labs/dxp/7.x/installation-and-upgrades/02-setting-up-liferay-dxp/installing-and-managing-apps/installing-apps-via-the-ui.md

 # Installing Apps via the UI

-Installing apps via the UI leverages auto deployment; the app will install (from the LPKG, module JAR, or plugin WAR) while the DXP server is running.
-Auto deployment copies the app to the appropriate subfolder in `[Liferay Home]/osgi`, converts it to an OSGi bundle (LPKGs and WARs need converting), and deploys the bundle to the OSGi container.
+You can use DXP's app management UIs to install apps to local and remote DXP servers while they're running.
+Behind the scenes, DXP copies the app file to the appropriate subfolder in `[Liferay Home]/osgi`, converts it to an OSGi bundle (LPKGs and WARs need converting), and deploys the bundle to the OSGi container.

 ```warning::
    LPKG packages that have the restart-required=true property in their liferay-marketplace.properties file (inside the LPKG file) require restarting the server to complete installation.
 If you auto deploy such an LPKG package, the installation hangs and reports a message like this: Processing xxx.lpkg